Taiwan bike sharing infrastructure

-YouBike (or Ubike) is my first choice of transportation when it comes to moving around the city of Taipei.
+YouBike is my first choice of transportation when it comes to moving around the city of Taipei.
 I largely prefer it over taking the subway, bus, or taxi.
-It is affordable, well maintained, comfortable, at waking distance reach from anywhere, and the cities have built great biking paths in the major cities.
+It is affordable, well maintained, comfortable, lightweight, and especially, at waking distance reach from anywhere.

 Youbike usage statistics